 The expungement process is further complicated, based on whether you were a juvenile or adult when the offense was committed.

 Juvenile Crimes and Expungement

-Records of delinquent juveniles (except for felony and traffic convictions) must be destroyed after the juvenile reaches age 19, or five years after the defendant's last Domestic Relations District Court hearing, which ever occurs later.
+Records of delinquent juveniles (except for felony and traffic convictions) must be destroyed after the juvenile reaches age 19, or five years after the defendant’s last Domestic Relations District Court hearing, whichever occurs later.
 With traffic cases, the record is destroyed the year after the defendant reaches age 29, unless he or she subsequently commits a felony after becoming an adult.
 The records of a proceeding where a juvenile has committed a felony are not destroyed.
-Lastly, if a juvenile is found not guilty of a misdemeanor offense, he or she may ask in writing for early destruction of the records.
+Lastly, if a juvenile is found not guilty of a misdemeanor offense, he or she may ask in writing for the early destruction of the records.

 Adult Crimes and Expungement